How to Choose the Right Tankless RV Water Heater

 Fuel

-Traditional tankless hot water heaters can use a couple of different power sources, though you might notice that all of the options we chose to use at least one consistent fuel source: propane.
+A traditional tankless water heater can use a couple of different power sources, though you might notice that all of the options we chose on this list use at least one consistent fuel source: propane.
 The reason for this is that most RVs use propane in some capacity, and it is often an easier way of fueling an RV water heater on the road.

-That said, propane is not necessarily the best way to fuel an RV tankless water heater in every situation.
+That said, propane is not necessarily the best way to fuel a motorhome tankless water heater in every situation.
 On top of that, if you have a more powerful RV power system, you might not want to have to worry about the inconveniences of a propane fuel system.

-The two main types of fuel for an RV hot water heater are electricity and propane, with the choice often coming down to the RV as much as any other factor.
-We feel that the best RV tankless water heater can use either fuel source, but you might feel differently depending on various factors.
+Electricity and propane are the two main types of power source used to heat water on demand in an RV.
+We feel that the best RV tankless water heaters can use either fuel source, but you might feel differently depending on varying factors.

 Electric

-Being on the road, you may not always have the ability to plug your hot water heater into an outlet and may not want to use the electricity meant for your RV on a water heater.
+Being on the road, you may not always have the ability to plug your unit into an outlet and may not want to use the electricity meant for your RV on a water heater.
 On the other hand, RV tankless water heaters are reasonably efficient, so it is not a massive drain on your limited electricity unless you use it all the time.

-To be fair, the main benefit of an electric tank free hot water heater is the fact that its efficiency means powering it with electricity is the least expensive option.
-Of course, the electricity on an RV almost always comes from batteries, which means you need a reliable way to charge your batteries.
+To be fair, the main benefit of a tankless electric water heater is the fact that its efficiency means powering it with electricity is the least expensive option.
+Of course, the electricity of an RV almost always comes from batteries, which means you need a reliable way to charge your batteries.

 Further Reading: If you are having issues with your current unit, then check out our guide to maintaining & troubleshooting water heaters.